House Sitting FAQ

 Here are two articles to help you decide which are best for you.
 The second contains all the discounts we have negotiated for our House Sitting Magazine subscribers and the group members, including 25% off TrustedHousesitters, 15% off AussieHouseSitters and all the other country-based platforms in that group (links open in a new tab).

-You can find all the latest specially negotiated discounts in this article, which is updated regularly (link opens in a new tab):
+You'll find all the latest discounts in this article, which is updated regularly (link opens in a new tab):

 Or if you search #discounts in the House Sitting Magazine Facebook Group you will find the monthly post where all the discounts are listed.

-How can I sign up to House Sitting Magazine?
+How can I sign up to my free copy of House Sitting Magazine?

-The magazine is issued bi-monthly and it's a free downloadable publication, available as an app version on iTunes and GooglePlay, or for laptop users, as a PDF.
-Here's the link to subscribe for free (link opens in a new tab):
+The magazine is issued bi-monthly and it's a free downloadable publication, available as an app version on iTunes and GooglePlay, or for laptop users, as a Flipbook.
+You can subscribe for free (link opens in a new tab):

 What if I have more questions?